TheOdinProject/curriculum/rails/deployment.md

 The details of deployment will be left to Michael Hartl in the project, but we'll do a quick overview of how it will work.
 It's not meant to be a step-by-step guide... for that, please check out [Heroku's "Getting Started with Rails 5.x" guide](https://devcenter.heroku.com/articles/getting-started-with-rails5).
 A typical convention with Heroku commands is that they're prefixed with either `$ heroku run` or just `$heroku`, so running a database migration on Heroku is `$ heroku run rails db:migrate` and using the console is `$ heroku run console`.

-* Download and install the Heroku Toolbelt.
+* Download and install the Heroku CLI.
 You'll likely need to set up the proper SSL configuration so your computer is able to securely move files to and from Heroku.
 * Install Heroku's special gems -- in Rails 4, there were some changes that broke Heroku so they made a really simple gem that you'll need to add to your application
 * Install the correct database gem -- if you've been using SQLite3 as your development database, you'll need to set up PostgreSQL for production since it's the only database Heroku uses.
 This will mean adding the `pg` gem to your gemfile and putting the correct fields into your `database.yml` file.
 * Create a new Heroku application from the command line using `$ heroku create`.
 This will also add a new remote to your Git setup so that Git knows where to push your app (so you don't need to worry about that).